uttesh/coding_is_infinite_learning/raspiberry/README.md

 3. sdcard with card reader.

 Software:
-1.Imager by Raspberry foundation to get the latest PI os or NOOBs(https://www.raspberrypi.org/software/(Win: https://downloads.raspberrypi.org/imager/imager_1.4.exe))
+1. Imager by Raspberry foundation to get the latest PI os or NOOBs(https://www.raspberrypi.org/software/(Win: https://downloads.raspberrypi.org/imager/imager_1.4.exe))
-2.VNC viewer.
+2. VNC viewer.
-3.Advance ip scanner( to find the connected raspi ip address for ssh).
+3. Advance ip scanner( to find the connected raspi ip address for ssh).
-4.Putty.exe or powersheel ssh
+4. Putty.exe or powersheel ssh

 Steps:
 1. Install the imager downloded from the raspberry pi official site.